arjunn1999/BleBasic/Readme.md

-Basic app to communicate with bluetooth
+Basic app to communicate with ble module